 The benefits of an external payroll review can be significant, and may lead to:

-Every business needs to produce an annual set of accounts.
-This will not only tell you what’s already happened, it also allows you to take corrective action based on accurate and up-to-date information.
+Every business needs to produce an annual set of accounts, but there is often a lack of information available for business owners throughout the year.
+Having quality and timely management information will not only tell you what’s already happened, it also allows you to take corrective action based on accurate and up-to-date information, by being able to:

 If you know exactly what is happening in your business, you can take action to improve key metrics on a frequent basis.